|1400 Series SEM

 |1 or 2 depending on model, single outlet

 |User-replaceable microfluidic tubing

 |Continuous or static liquid flow

 Hummingbird Scientific’s SEM liquid-cell system allows real-time imaging of solid-liquid interfaces in scanning electron microscopes.
-The system mount uses the same removable tip design as our liquid TEM holder, allowing for cross-correlative experiments across optical and electron microscope platforms.
-The two-chip fluid cell allows users to quickly and easily prepare and exchange samples while remaining confident in the cell’s seal.
+The system mount uses the same removable tip design as our liquid TEM holder, allowing for cross-correlative experiments across both electron microscope platforms.
+The two-chip liquid cell allows users to quickly and easily prepare and exchange samples while remaining confident in the cell’s seal.

 - Imaging biological specimens in liquid environments